nardoz-dev/LiVeSe/docs/2nddelivery/concept2.md

 # Concept

-*`LiVeSe` is a smart security system that, through distribuited station acquires, during night-time, enviroment information like the amount of crowd and the brightness of the street in order to evaluate and improve perceived safety of the urban area.*
+*`LiVeSe` is a smart security system that, through distributed station acquires, during night-time, environment information like the amount of crowd and the brightness of the street in order to evaluate and improve perceived safety of the urban area.*

 *`LiVeSe` allow us to visualize the state of our streets and